Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  * *connected_uid*: UID where the device is connected to.
 For a Bricklet this will be a UID of the Brick where it is connected to.
 For a Brick it will be the UID of the bottom Master Brick in the stack.
-For the bottom Master Brick in a stack this will be "1".
+For the bottom Master Brick in a stack this will be "0".
 With this information it is possible to reconstruct the complete network topology.
  * *position*: For Bricks: '0' - '8' (position in stack).
 For Bricklets:
    'a' - 'd' (position on Brick).
  * *hardware_version*: Major, minor and release number for hardware version.
  * *firmware_version*: Major, minor and release number for firmware version.
- * *device_identifier*: A number that represents the device, instead of the name of the device (easier to parse).
+ * *device_identifier*: A number that represents the device.
  * *enumeration_type*: Type of enumeration.

  Possible enumeration types are: